siminpan/Qbone/README.md

 This is my first R package.
 "R packages" by Hadley Wickham and Jenny Bryan and "Advanced R", a book in Chapman & Hall's R Series, both taught me a lot.
 The structure of my package is heavily influenced by Seurat and SeuratObject.

+## Cite this package
+Pan, Simin, et al. "Morpholino-driven blockade of Dkk-1 in osteosarcoma inhibits bone damage and tumour expansion by multiple mechanisms."
+British Journal of Cancer 127.1 (2022): 43-55.